realliyifei/userscript-wikipedia-optimizor/README.md

 # Userscript Wikipedia Optimizor

-Userscript for wikipedia: a neat warm paper theme, with smart toc sidebar, explicit multilingual links, and other useful optiminzations.
+Userscript for wikipedia: a neat warm paper theme, with smart toc sidebar, explicit multilingual links, and other useful optimizations.

 ![][Warm_Paper_Theme_Image]

 *Notes:* This side-project is *still under development* and has not been published to public yet.
-But the main functions were finisehd as showed above.
+But the main functions were finished as showed above.
 You can use this beta version now if you like.

 ## Installation